chuckremes/ttk-containers/README.md

 # Leg

-A Leg can be either a Leg::Position or a Leg::Order.
-The interfaces are exactly the same.
-However, not all fields in a Leg::Order are populated.
+A Leg can contain information for a Position or an Order.
+The difference between the two is that not all fields are populated for Position or for Order.

 For a Position, the quantity, paid price, execution time, side, and status are all easily determined.
-Several Leg::Position objects related together create a Legs::Position where we can determine aggregate characteristics from the Leg objects.
+Several Leg objects related together create a Legs::Position where we can determine aggregate characteristics from the Leg objects.

-A Leg::Order is different in that it doesn't necessarily have a specific price particularly when it's part of a spread.
+A Leg with an Order is different in that it doesn't necessarily have a specific price particularly when it's part of a spread.
 The Legs::Order has the aggregate price but determining the Leg price at any given moment is pointless.
 We want the Spread to execute at a particular value; the Leg